What you’ll learn:

 While those concerns are understandable (composable technology is a paradigm shift, after all), as more organizations modernize their tech stacks with composable solutions, it becomes evident that those perceptions aren’t really aligned with reality.
 In other words, composable commerce isn’t as complex, time-consuming or resource-intensive as many initially believed.

 The realization that implementing composable commerce can be a straightforward affair is crucial for the B2B sector.
 Traditionally, B2B organizations are less digitally mature compared to B2C retailers, and many of those firms lack an eCommerce presence altogether.
-Even today, a significant portion of B2B organizations conduct transactions with buyers primarily via sales representatives.
+Even today, a significant portion of B2B enterprises conduct transactions with buyers primarily via sales representatives.

 As the imperative to digitize commerce grows, manufacturers, distributors and wholesalers making the move to digital aren’t choosing the supposedly “easier” solutions advertised by all-in-one platforms.
 On the contrary, many B2B firms have come to understand that legacy platforms are actually much more complex than composable solutions.
 While legacy, aka monolithic, platforms may provide a lower barrier of entry with standardized templates and features, they ultimately become too inflexible to perform changes and updates with ease.
 As a result, there’s a massive impact on developer productivity, increased technical debt and a reduced rate of innovation releases.